microprofile/microprofile-wg/.github/ISSUE_TEMPLATE/spec_issue.md

 ---
 name: Specification Review Issue
 about: Start a request for a specification release
-title: ''
+title: [MP Component] [Version] Specification Review
 label: Release Review
 assignees: ''
 ---

 ## Specification issue template
-When creating a specification project lifecycle review, create issues in the  with the content defined as follows.
+When creating a specification project release review, create an issue in the [MicroProfile-WG repository](https://github.com/microprofile/microprofile-wg) repo with the content defined as follows.
 - [ ] Specification name and version
-- [ ] Add the label `Release Release`
+- [ ] Add the label `Release Review`
 - [ ] Naming conventions for artifacts:
    - [ ] Specification PDF in the form of microprofile-_project_-spec-_version_.pdf
    - [ ] Specification HTML in the form of microprofile-_project_-spec-_version_.html